 Big Blue?
 Try Huge Blue.
 International Business Machines (IBM) is the world's top provider of computer products and services.
-Among the leaders in almost every market in which it competes, the company focuses primarily on its growing services business, which accounts for well over half of sales.
+Among the leaders in almost every market in which it competes, the company focuses primarily on its growing services business, which accounts for more than half of sales.
 While IBM made its name in computer hardware, the company's information technology, business services, and software units are now among the largest in the world.
 The company is also one of the largest providers of semiconductors, and its computing hardware legacy lives on in the form of its industry-leading enterprise server and data storage products lines.
 IBM serves customers globally across most industries.

-IBM's forward-looking approach to corporate planning is also evident in its research and development programs, which consistently lead the tech industry in patent awards; it received about 5,800 in 2010 alone, the most ever for a single company in one year.
+IBM's forward-looking approach to corporate planning is also evident in its research and development programs, which consistently lead the tech industry in patent awards; it received 6,478 patents in 2012, the most for a company in a single year.
 IBM's R&D efforts put it at the forefront of such diverse fields as nanotechnology and quantum computing.

 IBM continues to use an aggressive acquisition strategy to augment its own R&D as it expands and refines its mix of business software and IT services.
 The company steadily buys small firms with technology or expertise that expand or complement its product lines and service selection.
 It made more than 100 acquisitions in the first decade of the 2000s, and in 2010 the company announced plans to spend about $20 billion on acquisitions in the following five years.